SampathTharanga/Shortcut-Virus-Remover/README.md

 ## Important Notes

 - **Security**: Be cautious when running scripts that modify file attributes and delete files.
-Ensure you have backups.
-- **Scope**: This script operates in the current directory and its subdirectories.
+- **Scope**: This script operates in the current directory.
 - **Confirmation Prompts**: The script pauses and waits for user input at several points to ensure you can monitor its progress.

 ## Disclaimer